jing1tian/franky/README.md

 The Franka UI also provides methods for locking and unlocking the brakes, setting the execution mode, and executing the safety self-test.
 However, sometimes you may want to access these methods programmatically, e.g. for automatically unlocking the brakes before starting a motion, or automatically executing the self-test after 24h of continuous execution.

-For that reason, Franky provides a `RobotWebSession` class that allows you to access the web interface API of the robot.
+For that reason, franky provides a `RobotWebSession` class that allows you to access the web interface API of the robot.
 Note that directly accessing the web interface API is not officially supported and documented by Franka.
 Hence, use this feature at your own risk.